 What is Scrum?

 Scrum is a framework that helps teams work together.
-Much like a rugby team (where it gets its name) training for the big game, Scrum encourages teams to learn through experiences, self-organize while working on a problem, and reflect on their wins and losses to continuously improve.
+Much like a rugby team (where it gets its name) training for the big game, scrum encourages teams to learn through experiences, self-organize while working on a problem, and reflect on their wins and losses to continuously improve.

-While the Scrum I’m talking about is most frequently used by software development teams, its principles and lessons can be applied to all kinds of teamwork.
-This is one of the reasons Scrum is so popular.
-Often thought of as an agile project management framework, Scrum describes a set of meetings, tools, and roles that work in concert to help teams structure and manage their work.
+While the scrum I’m talking about is most frequently used by software development teams, its principles and lessons can be applied to all kinds of teamwork.
+This is one of the reasons scrum is so popular.
+Often thought of as an agile project management framework, scrum describes a set of meetings, tools, and roles that work in concert to help teams structure and manage their work.

 In this article, we’ll discuss how a traditional scrum framework is comprised with the help of the Scrum Guide and David West, CEO of Scrum.org.
 We’ll also include examples of how we see our customers stray from these fundamentals to fit their specific needs.
 For that, our own Megan Cook, Group Product Manager for Jira Software and former agile coach, will give tips and tricks in our Agile Coach video series:

-People often think Scrum and agile are the same thing because Scrum is centered around continuous improvement, which is a core principle of agile.
-However, Scrum is a framework for getting work done, where agile is a mindset.
+People often think scrum and agile are the same thing because scrum is centered around continuous improvement, which is a core principle of agile.
+However, scrum is a framework for getting work done, where agile is a mindset.
 You can’t really “go agile”, as it takes dedication from the whole team to change the way they think about delivering value to your customers.
-But you can use a framework like Scrum to help you start thinking that way and to practice building agile principles into your everyday communication and work.
+But you can use a framework like scrum to help you start thinking that way and to practice building agile principles into your everyday communication and work.

 The scrum framework is heuristic; it’s based on continuous learning and adjustment to fluctuating factors.
 It acknowledges that the team doesn’t know everything at the start of a project and will evolve through experience.
 Scrum is structured to help teams naturally adapt to changing conditions and user requirements, with re-prioritization built into the process and short release cycles so your team can constantly learn and improve.

-While Scrum is structured, it is not entirely rigid.
+While scrum is structured, it is not entirely rigid.
 Its execution can be tailored to the needs of any organization.
 There are many theories about how exactly scrum teams must work in order to be successful.
-However, after more than a decade of helping agile teams get work done at Atlassian, we’ve learned that clear communication, transparency, and a dedication for continuous improvement should always remain at the center of whatever framework you choose.
+However, after more than a decade of helping agile teams get work done at Atlassian, we’ve learned that clear communication, transparency, and a dedication to continuous improvement should always remain at the center of whatever framework you choose.
 And the rest is up to you.

 Let’s start with identifying the three artifacts in scrum.
 Artifacts are something that we make, like a tool to solve a problem.
-In Scrum, these three artifacts are a product backlog, a sprint backlog, and an increment with your definition of “done”.
+In scrum, these three artifacts are a product backlog, a sprint backlog, and an increment with your definition of “done”.
 They are the three constants in a scrum team that we continue to revisit and invest in overtime.

-- Product Backlog is the master list of work that needs to get done maintained by the product owner or product manager.
+- Product Backlog is the primary list of work that needs to get done maintained by the product owner or product manager.
 This is a dynamic list of features, requirements, enhancements, and fixes that acts as the input for the sprint backlog.
 It is, essentially, the team’s “To Do” list.
 The product backlog is constantly revisited, re-prioritized and maintained by the Product Owner because, as we learn more or as the market changes, items may no longer be relevant or problems may get solved in other ways.